R3-Archive/cordapp-example/README.md

 which are defined in `IOUContract.kt`.

 All agreed IOUs between NodeA and NodeB become "shared facts" between NodeA and NodeB.
-Note that NodeC won't see any of these transactions or have copies of any of the resulting `IOUState` objects.
+However, NodeC won't see any of these transactions or receive copies of the resulting `IOUState` objects.
 This is because data is only propagated on a need-to-know basis.

+You can generate a diagram of this flow using Gradle, by running:

+**Unix:**

+     ./gradlew generateFlowDiagram

+**Windows:**

+     gradlew.bat generateFlowDiagram

+The resulting flow diagram will be placed under ``kotlin-source/build/doc`` and ``java-source/build/doc``.

 ## Pre-Requisites